kundajelab/bpnet/README.md

 ```

 The `loss_weights` field has two values: the `profile` loss weight and the
 `counts` loss weight.
-The counts loss weight can be automatically generated
-using the following command:
+Profile loss weight is always set to 1.
+Optimal counts loss weight can be automatically generated using the following command:

 ```
 bpnet-counts-loss-weight --input-data input_data.json